ulascan54/GitTask/README.md

 6. **Commit and Push:** Commit the changes you made to the file and push them to your branch.

 7. **Create a Pull Request:** Finally, create a Pull Request (PR) to merge your changes into the `submission` branch.
-We'll review your PR, and if it meets the requirements, you'll be on your way to joining the team!
+We'll review your PR.

 ## Tips